Welcome

 PGY-1/2 Health-System Pharmacy Administration and Leadership/MS Residency

-The PGY -1/PGY-2 Health System Pharmacy Administration and Leadership Residency and Masters Degree is a two-year residency program within the Cleveland Clinic Health System.
-Our residents complete all requirements of a PGY1 residency in their first year and experience training, mentoring, and modeling in pharmacy administration and leadership.
-During PGY1 year, residents will have exposure to numerous clinical rotations and will gain a firm understanding of pharmacy operations during rotations in our main pharmacy and sterile products areas.
-Required residency learning experiences during PGY2 year ensure exposure to inpatient pharmacy operations, acute care services, supply chain, finance, med safety, formulary management, and informatics while on rotations with members of our leadership team including our Chief and Associate Chief Pharmacy officers.
-These rotations will provide an understanding of the changing nature of today’s complex medical delivery systems and the leadership skills necessary for change management and managing the pharmacy enterprise.
+The PGY -1/PGY-2 Health System Pharmacy Administration and Leadership residency with MS in Pharmacy Leadership (offered through the University of Cincinnati) is a two-year program within the Cleveland Clinic Health System.
+The PGY-1-year mirrors the PGY-1 Pharmacy residency program at Cleveland Clinic main campus in terms of required and elective rotations as well as staffing requirements.
+Residents will have an additional management rotation to gain a firm understanding of pharmacy operations in our main pharmacy and sterile products areas.
+During the PGY2 year, residents will complete the following required rotations: inpatient pharmacy operations, acute care services, supply chain, finance, med safety, formulary management, and informatics while on rotations with members of our leadership team.
+These rotations will provide an understanding of the changing nature of today’s complex medical delivery systems and leadership skills necessary for change management and managing the pharmacy enterprise.

-Residents will complete research projects during their PGY1 and PGY2 years and develop a supporting manuscript with each project.
-The PGY2 project also couples as a requirement for a Capstone project associated with the Master’s degree.
-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
-Residents will be given the opportunity to present at local residency conferences as well as attend ASHP Leadership and Midyear conferences.
-Residents can choose to complete a leadership certificate which is a 12-month training program that focuses on four key areas: essentials of leadership, leading yourself, leading others, and leading the profession of pharmacy.
+Elective rotations are offered in population health, practice advancement/advocacy, 340B, specialty pharmacy, and advanced operations within our regional hospital affiliates.
+Residents will complete a research project during their PGY1 and PGY2 years and develop a supporting manuscript with each project.
+The PGY2 project also doubles as a requirement for a capstone project associated with the master’s degree.
+To build research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
+Residents will be given the opportunity to present at local residency conference as well as attend ASHP Summer, Leadership and Midyear meetings.

 Contact